-- Record the features of the church - The state of repair of each part of the building - What repairs are required and how urgently - > Explain why those repairs are necessary and highlight underlying issues that need attention or further investigation - N.B.
+- Record the features of the church - > The state of repair of each part of the building - Record the works undertaken since the last Quinquennial Inspection - What repairs are required and how urgently - Explain why those repairs are necessary and highlight underlying issues that need attention or further investigation - N.B.
 Many Grant awarding bodies often wish to see the QI Report as part of any application.
 If the report is not sufficiently detailed then the PCC's application may be rejected on the basis that there is insufficient justification for either the urgency or methodology proposed for the repairs for which the grant is sought.